 - Developing new and improved diagnostic testing for the virus.

 - Understanding genetic susceptibility in patients who experience severe disease.

 - Developing new therapeutics, including potential vaccines and other therapies for COVID-19.

 - Building knowledge to combat future coronaviruses and protect patients and society as a whole.

 Support for Medical Students

 In addition, working with medical school leadership, students at the Vagelos College of Physicians and Surgeons have established the COVID-19 Student Service Corps.
-Through this effort, they will volunteer on a community health hotline to provide essential COVID-19 information to patients, assist faculty in COVID-19 related research projects, support mental health services for faculty, staff, and students, and participate in our expanding telemedicine programs.
-Immediate needs for our for COVID-19 Student Service Corps include funding for student care packages, program supplies, and jackets for participants.
+Through this effort, they volunteer on a community health hotline to provide essential COVID-19 information to patients, assist faculty in COVID-19 related research projects, support mental health services for faculty, staff, and students, and participate in our expanded telemedicine programs.
+Immediate needs for our COVID-19 Student Service Corps include funding for student care packages, program supplies, and jackets for participants.

 To learn more about how you can help support these efforts, please contact:

 Alternatively, you can also make a gift through our online giving platform.